trevorwdunn/t480-Ventura/README.md

 You must have the following items:
 - Lenovo ThinkPad T480 (Obviously 😁).
-- Access to a working Windows machine with Python installed.
+- Access to a working Windows, Mac, or Linux  machine with Python installed.
-- A pendrive with more than 4 GB (Remember that during the preparation we will format the flash drive to create the installation media).
+- A flash drive with more than 4 GB (probably best to have at least 16.
+The one I used had 64, but that was way more than I needed.
+This will depend on whether your com.apple.recovery.boot files are the basesystem or not.)
-- an Internet connection (recommended via Ethernet).
+- an Internet connection (I used wifi, but the original guide suggested that ethernet should work.
+If it doesn't, try plugging in ethernet prior to booting.)
 - 1-2 hours of your time.

 </details>